chris-rock/chris-rock.github.io/src/contents/articles/devops-security/index.md

 - Developers need an automated way to deal with security configuration
 - Operations need a deterministic and manageable software

 In a small team of four ([Dominik](http://arlimus.github.io/), Patrick, [Edmund](http://ehaselwanter.com/) and I) worked in an interdisciplinary team with know-how in each area for product delivery and security.
 We started prototyping, developing, deploying.
-Eventually, we created a project called [Hardening Framework](http://hardening.io/) with Deutsche Telekom.
+Eventually, we created a project called [DevSec Hardening Framework](http://dev-sec.io/) with Deutsche Telekom.
 What is special about the Hardening Framework?

  * Security configuration is documented as code which is great for developers, because they are able to focus on product implementation
  * Instead of abstract regularities, we used Serverspec to define tests.
 This allowed use the tests as a verification mechanism